Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

 Intuitively, convergence to a quasistationary distribution should become easier for entrance boundaries at $\infty$ since this implies there is a strong drift towards $0$.
 Hence, escape to infinity gets more difficult and convergence to a quasistationary distribution more likely.
 The next theorem shows that this is true even in the absence of Assumption \ref{a:1}.

-\begin{theorem} If $0$ is an exit boundary and $\infty$ is an entrance boundary, then $\lambda_0>0$ and $(X_t)_{t\geq 0}$ converges to a quasistationary distribution. \end{theorem}
+\begin{restatable}{theorem}{entrance} Suppose Assumption \ref{a:drift} holds.
+If $0$ is an exit boundary and $\infty$ is an entrance boundary, then $\lambda_0>0$ and $(X_t)_{t\geq 0}$ converges to the unique quasistationary distribution. \end{restatable}

 Note that we do not have to distinguish between certain and uncertain absorption.
 For $\infty$ being an entrance boundary, absorption at $0$ is certain.
 In \cite{C09}, the authors have shown that $(X_t)_{t\geq 0}$ converges to a quasistationary distribution under a set of assumptions which ensure that the spectrum of $L$ is discrete and that the lowest eigenfunction is integrable.
 The fact that this is always true is new and completes the picture.
-Furthermore, combined with their Theorem 7.3, we obtain a complete picture for $\infty$ being an entrance boundary and $0$ an exit boundary.
+Furthermore, combined with \cite{C09}[Theorem 7.3], one can fully characterize the case when $\infty$ is an entrance boundary and $0$ an exit boundary.

-\begin{corollary} If $0$ is an exit boundary, then $\infty$ is entrance if and only if there is precisely one quasistationary distribution $\bar \nu$, Furthermore, $\nu$ attracts all initial distributions $\nu$, i.e.
+\begin{corollary} Suppose Assumption \ref{a:drift} holds.
+If $0$ is an exit boundary, then $\infty$ is entrance if and only if there is precisely one quasistationary distribution $\bar \nu$.
+Furthermore, $\bar\nu$ attracts all initial distributions $\nu$, i.e. for any $\nu$

 \end{corollary}